-Go for snorkelling and scuba diving
+Go for snorkeling and scuba diving

-There are several other things that you can do while in Thailand – for example, take a ride in the Thai-Burma Railway, visit the Erawan Falls, take a trip to the city of Ayutthaya, explore the Chiang Mai night bazaar, among other things.
+There are several other things that you can do while in Thailand – for example, take a ride on the Thai-Burma Railway, visit the Erawan Falls, take a trip to the city of Ayutthaya, explore the Chiang Mai night bazaar, among other things.

 Why should I volunteer in Thailand with Volunteering Solutions?

 This is an obvious question, and almost every person who decides to travel abroad to volunteer faces the trouble of choosing one organization through which they can fulfill their dreams.

 With its presence in over 20 destinations all across the globe, Volunteering Solutions provides a plethora of volunteering programs in each of these destinations.
 In the last 10 years, since its inception, Vol Sol has placed more than 11K international volunteers on different projects as well as internship programs and has helped them nurture in their personal and professional lives.

 VoSol values the importance of ethical and successful volunteering, and through its deep knowledge in this field, it places a candidate into a program which suits him/her the best, according to the field of interest, skills, and educational background.

 Vol Sol is associated with NGOs, schools, hospitals, orphanages, HIV/AIDS clinics, women groups and other social welfare organizations across the globe.
 It is ensured by the dedicated VolSol team that volunteers/interns have a smooth and memorable journey while traveling.